-Section 4 The Vice President shall preside at all meetings designated by the President and shall perform all duties as assigned by the President.
+Section 4.
+The Vice President shall preside at all meetings in the absence of the President and shall perform all duties as assigned by the President.

 Article V. The Executive Board

-Section 4 The quorum for meetings of the Executive Board shall be a simple majority of its members.
+Section 4.
+Quorum for Executive Board meetings shall be a simple majority of its members.

-Section 5 The Executive Board shall meet at the discretion of the President or a simple majority of the Executive Board.
-Notice of all meetings of the Executive Board shall be given to each member of the Executive Board by email, mail or by telephone at least seven days prior to the meeting date, except in cases of emergency.
+Section 5.
+The Executive Board shall meet at the discretion of the President or a simple majority of the Executive Board.
+Notice of all meetings of the Executive Board shall be given to each member of the Executive Board by instant messenger, email, mail or by telephone at least seven days prior to the meeting date, except in cases of emergency.

-Section 8 Any Executive Board member, whether elected or appointed, may be removed for cause by a two- thirds affirmative vote of the members of the Executive Board at a properly called meeting.
-Any member of the Executive Board who misses two consecutive meetings of the Executive Board with unexcused absences shall be automatically dismissed from the Board.
-Any board member so removed who serves as an elected officer shall also forfeit their elected office.
+Section 8.
+Any Executive Board member, whether elected or appointed, may be removed for cause by a two- thirds affirmative vote of Executive Board members at a properly called meeting.

 Article VI.
 Meetings

-Section 2 All members shall be notified of the time, date, and location of the membership meetings by email, mail or telephone at least 7 days, but no more than 14 days, in advance of the date set for the meeting.
+Section 2.
+Members shall be notified of the time, date, and location of membership meetings by email, mail, telephone, or posting to an approved (by the Executive Board) group communication page, such as Facebook, at least 7 days in advance of the date set for the meeting.

-Section 3 The November meeting shall be known as the “annual meeting” and shall be for the purpose of electing officers, receiving reports of officers and committees, and for any other business that may arise under the guidelines of these bylaws.
+Section 3.
+The November meeting shall be known as the “annual meeting” and shall be for the purpose of electing officers, receiving officers and committee reports, and for any other business that may arise under the guidelines of these bylaws.